 - If not possible, written documentation provided for any refund or rebooking

-Even with our priority response, some issues (significant water damage) cannot be resolved in 4-6 hours.
-The standing arrangement reduces this from "common" to "rare".
+Even with a fast response, some issues (significant water damage) cannot be resolved in 4-6 hours.
+Preventative prep and a plumber who knows your units make that scenario rarer.

 Body corporate considerations